Cyclone Titli

 Ahead of the storm's landfall in the Indian state of Andhra Pradesh, about 300,000 people evacuated.
 Titli ultimately killed 89 people from its impacts, including 85 in India.
 The cyclone produced strong winds, with gusts to 126 km/h, along with a storm surge that flooded coastal areas.
 The storm also dropped heavy rainfall as it moved through India.
 Mohana in Odisha recorded 460 mm of rainfall over 48 hours.
 This caused floods and landslides, crop damage, fallen trees, and power outages that affected at least 400,000 people.
 Throughout India, Titli damaged 127,081 houses, forcing 63,562 people to stay in relief camps.
 Damage in the country was estimated at ₹6,673.1 crore (US$920 million).
 Four people died in Bangladesh due to landslides.

 Meteorological history

-As early as October 3, the India Meteorological Department (IMD) anticipated the development of a tropical cyclone in the Bay of Bengal.
+As early as 3 October, the India Meteorological Department (IMD) anticipated the development of a tropical cyclone in the Bay of Bengal.
 Environmental conditions for development included warm sea surface temperatures up to 31 C and low wind shear.
-Early on October 7, a low pressure area developed in the Andaman Sea, accompanied by intense convection, or thunderstorms.
+Early on 7 October, a low pressure area developed in the Andaman Sea, accompanied by intense convection, or thunderstorms.
 A weak anticyclone was located over an elongated low-level circulation associated with the system.
-With tropical cyclone forecast models uncertain about the system's future, the American-based Joint Typhoon Warning Center (JTWC) assessed a low chance for development on October 7.
-On October 8, the system organized into a depression in the central Bay of Bengal, supported by a moist environment.
+With tropical cyclone forecast models uncertain about the system's future, the American-based Joint Typhoon Warning Center (JTWC) assessed a low chance for development on 7 October.
+On 8 October, the system organized into a depression in the central Bay of Bengal, supported by a moist environment.